DMVance/climate-app/README.md

 I was pleased with the use of f-strings in combination with SQL statements for querying the database.

-Temperature Analysis I t-test:
-The differences in average temps between June and December are relatively insignificant, ranging from 1 to 6 degrees depending on the station.
-The t-test resulted in a high t-score, indicating the datasets are more different (meaning the results are likely repeatable) and less similar and the probability is very low that the difference is a result of chance (very low p-value).
-I chose to do an unpaired t-test since there are two distinct datasets (temperatures for June and December over multiple years), rather than samples from within a single dataset.

 ### Step 2 Climate App

 I used the same patterns for reflecting the database tables into classes and query statements as I did for Step 1.